Where Are Coral Reefs Usually Found

 Climate Change and Coral Bleaching

-One of the most significant threats to coral reefs today is climate change.
+When it comes to threats to coral reefs today, climate change is hard to beat.
 Rising ocean temperatures are causing widespread coral bleaching events, which can lead to the death of entire reef systems.
 When water temperatures become too high, corals expel their zooxanthellae, causing them to turn white or pale.
-While corals can recover from bleaching if temperatures return to normal, prolonged bleaching can weaken or kill the coral.
+While corals can recover from bleaching if temperatures return to normal, prolonged bleaching can weaken or kill the coral That's the part that actually makes a difference..

 According to the Intergovernmental Panel on Climate Change (IPCC), global ocean temperatures are projected to continue rising in the coming decades, which will likely lead to more frequent and severe coral bleaching events.
 This poses a major threat to the long-term survival of coral reefs worldwide.